 - Grind the coffee at a coarse setting just before brewing to preserve the freshness and flavors and pour into french press.

-- Heat water to boiling, then pour it over the grounds.
+- Heat water to boiling, then pour it over the grounds in the french press.

-- After one minute, take a spoon and gently submerge the grounds that have formed a ‘crust’ on the surface.
+- Start a stopwatch.
+After one minute, take a spoon and gently submerge the grounds that have formed a ‘crust’ on the surface.

 - Standard pre-ground coffee is generally too fine for french press brewing and may get stuck in the mesh filter, creating a lot of resistance when you try to plunge.